Sahrawi refugee camps: Administration and public service institutions

 The refugee camps are governed by Polisario, being administratively part of the Sahrawi Arab Democratic Republic (SADR).
 SADR's government in exile and administration are located in the Rabouni camp.

-The Tindouf camps are divided into administrative sub-units electing their own officials to represent the neighbourhoods in political decision-making.
-Each of the four wilayas (districts) are divided into six or seven daïras (villages), which are in turn divided into hays or barrios (neighborhoods).
+The Tindouf camps are divided into administrative sub-units electing their own officials to represent the neighborhoods in political decision-making.
+Each of the four wilayat (districts) are divided into six or seven daïras (villages), which are in turn divided into hays or barrios (neighborhoods).

 Local committees distribute basic goods, water and food, while "daïra" authorities made up by the representatives of the "hays" organize schools, cultural activities and medical services.
 Some argue that this results in a form of basic democracy on the level of camp administration, and that this has improved the efficiency of aid distribution.
 Women are active on several levels of administration, and UNHCR has appraised their importance in camp administration and social structures.

-According to Polisario, Algeria does not intervene in their organization, treating the area as effectively under Sahrawi self-rule, though statements by former Polisario responsibles contradict that.
+Algeria does not intervene in their organization.
 While the Algerian military has a significant presence in the nearby city of Tindouf, Algeria insists that responsibility for human rights in the camps lies with the Polisario.

-Camp residents are subject to the constitution and laws of SADR.
+Camp residents are subject to the Constitution and laws of SADR.
 A local justice system, with courts and prisons, is administered by Polisario.
 Local qadis (sharia judges) have jurisdiction over personal status and family law issues.